Banach's Indicatrix Reloaded: Loose Ends

 \section{Loose Ends}

 What follows is a hodgepodge list of curious observations, half-baked ideas and naive questions related to our theme.
 They would have muddled the narrative of the other sections, but I still mention them in the off chance they spark something in your mind\footnote{If this happens, I would love to hear your thoughts.}. \begin{enumerate}[(a)] \item What properties of $E$ would improve our estimate for $\tau(h,E)$? \emph{Density}? \emph{Porosity}? \emph{Thinness/Thickness}? \emph{Capacity}? \item A continuous nowhere differentiable function cannot be of bounded variation since $N(E_y)=\infty$ for $y$ in a set of positive measure.
-It would be nice to apply Theorem \ref{thm:intro_thm} to a concrete function of this type. \item The superlevel sets satisfy the inclusion relation $E_{y_2}\subset E_{y_1}$ whenever $0\leq y_1\leq y_2\leq1$.
+It would be nice to apply Theorem \ref{thm:intro_thm} to a concrete function of this type.
+The sample paths of various stochastic processes are the obvious dragons to slay here, but there is a whole zoo to choose from. \item The superlevel sets satisfy the inclusion relation $E_{y_2}\subset E_{y_1}$ whenever $0\leq y_1\leq y_2\leq1$.
 How does the structure of $E_y$ change when $y$ is varied slightly? \item Given a partition $y_1<y_2<\ldots<y_M$ we have the decomposition $E_{y_i}=\bigcup I_{y_i,k}$.
 The intervals $\{I_{y_i,k}:1\leq k\leq N(E_{y_i});\,\,1\leq i\leq M\}$ essentially form a tree under inclusion.
-Does the structure of this tree say anything about the function? \item In Theorem \ref{thm:intro_thm} we used a single ``gauge function", $\phi$ for all the level sets $E_y$.
-Would allowing a $y$ dependence sharpen things? \item Earlier we mentioned the logarithmic measure of $E$, namely $\sum l_k|\log{l_k}|$. {\sc Bary} \cite[p.\,421--428]{Bary:1964sj} showed that if an open subset of the circle has finite logarithmic measure, then the Fourier series of its characteristic function converges almost everywhere.
+What does the structure of this tree say, if it says anything, about the function? \item In Theorem \ref{thm:intro_thm} we used a single ``gauge function", $\phi$ for all the level sets $E_y$.
+Would allowing a $y$ dependence sharpen things?
+What about measurability issues? \item Earlier we mentioned the logarithmic measure of $E$, namely $\sum l_k|\log{l_k}|$. {\sc Bary} \cite[p.\,421--428]{Bary:1964sj} showed that if an open subset of the circle has finite logarithmic measure, then the Fourier series of its characteristic function converges almost everywhere.
 The same is true of a function for which $E_y$ has finite logarithmic measure for a.e.\,$y$.
-Both conclusions are implied by the Carleson--Hunt theorem.
+Both conclusions are rendered obsolete by the Carleson--Hunt theorem.
 However, is there an analog of Bary's result for the spherical partial sums of characteristic functions of open subsets of the unit square? \item For $d\geq2$ and a bounded open set $E\subset\R^d$, does the Whitney decomposition of $E$ give more precise estimates for $\tau(h,\vec{v},E)$ of \S5?
-For randomly chosen $\vec{v}$, what is the ``most likely" behaviour of $\tau(h,\vec{v},E)$ and how does it depend on $E$?
+For randomly chosen $\vec{v}$, what is the ``most likely" behaviour of $\tau(h,\vec{v},E)$ and how does it depend on $E$? \end{enumerate}